 Back at the Omni Amelia Island Plantation Resort, make a reservation for dinner at Verandah.
 Set under live oaks, this upscale but cozy restaurant specializes in seafood, farm-to-table fare and fabulous wine pairings.

 Finally, before you head up to your room, be sure to snuggle around an oceanfront fire pit to roast s’mores or sip a cocktail under the stars.
 The waves crashing on the beach will provide the perfect soundtrack for this moment.

 Joe’s 2nd Street Bistro

-Chef Ricky is amazing as both a chef and a personality – bought the building to open the restaurant because of his father’s artwork that remained inside.
+Chef Ricky is amazing as both a chef and a personality.
+Fun fact: He bought the building to open the restaurant because of his father’s artwork that remains inside.

 David’s Restaurant & Lounge

-Absolutely delicious food and a very cool space.
+Fresh ingredients inspired by David’s travels.
+Absolutely delicious food and a very cool ambiance.